Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

 looking at the list of running process's above, Pick one that is running as the NT AUTHORITY/SYSTEM user, and take note of the PID.

 lets migrate our session onto that PID using the "migrate {PROCESS_ID}" command.
  This may take several attempts, migrating processes is not very stable.
-If this fails, you may need to re-run the conversion process or pick a diffrent PID.
+If this fails, you may need to re-run the conversion process or pick a different PID.

     migrate 488

- in this example you can see my first Migration to the PID 488 for svchost.exe failed, but the second attempt to migrate to powershell was successfull.
+ in this example you can see my first Migration to the PID 488 for svchost.exe failed, but the second attempt to migrate to powershell was successful.

 ![alt text](<ScreenShots/MSFConsole Migrate PID.png>)